groundswellaudio/swl-tuple/README.md

 # swl-tuple
-Proof of concept implementation of std::tuple, using a lambda as storage.
-The smallest (350 lines), fastest tuple implementation to compile (about 20 times faster than the standard library, between 2 and 7 times faster than [tao::tuple](https://github.com/taocpp/tuple)) in the Wild Web.
+Proof of concept implementation of a tuple, using a lambda as storage.
+On concatenation heavy code, it compiles about 20 times faster than the std, and between 2 and 7 times faster than [tao::tuple](https://github.com/taocpp/tuple).
+However, using the lambda capture as memory means that the members cannot be constructed in place, they have to be copied/moved, so this technic cannot be used to implement a standard conforming tuple (and this tuple cannot be used to with non-movable, non-copyable objects).

 I've written an article about it [here](https://groundswellaudio.github.io/posts/cpp_lambda_tuple/).